kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 Qassapik, 25%: see stats at 10-48.

 21-40 heqeti hopper pilgrims (see new monsters), as 4th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 4; HP 32, 31, 30, 29(x3), 28(x5), 27(x5), 26(x5), 25(x5), 24(x5), 23(x5), 21, 20, 19, 19; #AT 2; Dmg 2-7 (spear), 1-6 (bite).
 Special attacks: hop; +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.

-Treasure:
-9 tears of Kauket (see new magic items) - see text.

 ### 10-52: Heqeti Barracks